jan-xyz/lsp-preview.nvim/README.md

 * [x] implement selection
 * [ ] auto-select all changes
 * [ ] break-down by edit and not by file
+* [ ] one buffer for all changes in a file, view-port shifts on selection
+* [ ] buffer contents updates based on selected changes
 * [ ] implement rename

 ## Inspired by